huggingface/diffusers/examples/text_to_image/README.md

   --save_sample_prompt="cute dragon creature" --report_to="wandb"
 ```

-The above command will also run inference as fine-tuning progresses and will log the results to Weights and Biases.
+The above command will also run inference as fine-tuning progresses and log the results to Weights and Biases.

 **___Note: When using LoRA we can use a much higher learning rate compared to non-LoRA fine-tuning.
 Here we use *1e-4* instead of the usual *1e-5*.___**

-The final LoRA embedding weights have been uploaded to [TODO](TODO). **___Note: [The final weights](TODO) are only 3 MB in size which is orders of magnitudes smaller than the original model.**
+The final LoRA embedding weights have been uploaded to [TODO](TODO). **___Note: [The final weights](TODO) are only 3 MB in size, which is orders of magnitudes smaller than the original model.**

 ### Inference